+Entry-Age Normal Level-Percentage-of-Pay

-Cost Method Entry-Age Normal Level-Percentage-of-Pay The sponsor finances benefits using the Optional funding policy as defined by state statute.
-This policy directly amortizes the unfunded actuarial liability.
-The policy is projected to fully finance th closed group actuarial liability by 2041.
-40 - Year Closed Level-Dollar Amortization for Actuarially Determined Contribution (from July 1, 2010).
+Cost Method The sponsor finances benefits using the Conservation funding policy as defined by state statute.
+This policy does not directly amortize the unfunded actuarial liability.
+The policy is projected to fully finance the closed group actuarial liability by 2053.

+30 - Year Closed Level-Percentage-of-Pay Amortization for Actuarially Determined Contribution (from July 1, 2010).
 24 years remaining as of July 1, 2016.

-Asset Method Market Value Turnover Sample Rates - Age Rates 25 9% 35 4% 45 2% 50 0% Retirement AgeRates5045%51-5530%56-5935%60100%
+Asset Method Market Value

+Sample Rates -

+Age Rates

+25 9%

+Turnover 35 4%

+45 2%

+50 0%

+Age Rates ^a

+50 45%

+51-55 30%

+Retirement 56-59 35%

+Retirement 60 100%

+^a Terminated vested participants are assumed to retire at age 50